-The Project Summary should briefly describe the proposed project / novel idea, community partner, and key personnel.
+1. The Project Summary should briefly describe the proposed project / novel idea, the community partner, and key personnel.

-The Project Descriptions/ Research Plan should include the following information in the order noted below:
+2. The Project Description / Research Plan should include the following information in the order noted below:

-LOI with Project Title, Principal Investigator, and descriptive paragraph of proposal is requested by Tuesday, September 3, 2013.
+3. A Letter of Intent with Project Title, Principal Investigator, and descriptive paragraph of proposal is requested by Wednesday, October 1, 2014.

-Grantees will provide a brief progress report semi-annually.
+6. Grantees will provide a brief progress report every six months.

-Grantees will be asked to present their results at an annual campus research symposium and are encouraged to submit their research findings for possible oral or poster presentation at the annual PRC meeting in Atlanta.
+7. Grantees will be asked to present their findings at the annual Public Health Research Day and other campus research symposia and are encouraged to submit their research findings for presentation at the annual PRC meeting in Atlanta and other scientific conferences.